First-Year Seminar

 FYS 154 The World of Anna Karenina (4 Credits)

 This course explores the social, cultural and political history of late imperial Russia through Leo Tolstoy's iconic novel Anna Karenina.
 Students will learn about the production of the novel but also focus on such themes as modernization and industrialization, gender and sexuality, social construction of family and marriage, empire and colonialism.
 They will also study the rise of realism in art and the ways in which the Russian educated classes used the new style as a form of social critique.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {H}

 Fall, Spring, Variable